motionproto/pf2e-reignmaker/docs/planning/EVENT_MIGRATION_STATUS.md

 - **Dimension:** How to use abundance
 - **Choices:**
   1. Distribute freely to poor and needy (V)
-     - CS: +1 Fame, -1d3 Unrest, one settlement gains a structure
+     - CS: +1 Fame, -1d3 Unrest, 1 settlement gains a structure
      - S: -1d3 Unrest
      - F: -1 Unrest
      - CF: +1d3 Unrest